- Summer Tomato - http://summertomato.com -

 9 Tips To Eat Healthy When Holiday Traveling

 Tis the season for holiday travel.
-For the next couple months airports will be the fateful purgatory for all of us venturing home (or away) for the holidays.
+For the next couple of weeks airports will be the fateful purgatory for all of us venturing home (or away) for the holidays.

 Since calorie rich meals are almost certainly in your future, why waste perfectly good indulgences on crappy airport food?